noahgibbs/codefolio_middleman/source/posts/2015-02-19-twenty-small-reasons-that-deploying-a-rails-app-is-hard.html.md

 There are a multitude of fiddly bits to get right when doing your deployment.
 I hope I've saved you some time and effort!

-And next time you're deploying a Rails app, I hope you'll have a look at <a href="http://github.com/noahgibbs/madscience_deploy_repo">Ruby Mad Science</a>
-and/or <a href="http://rails-deploy-in-an-hour.com">Rails Deploy In An
-Hour</a> -- I've put a lot of very annoying work into them, as you can read here ;-)